IBM/watson-online-store/README.md

 nature of the message.
 The log levels are set to `Debug` to assist the developer in seeing how the code is executing.
 This can be changed to ``logging.WARN`` or ``logging.ERROR`` in the [python code](https://github.com/IBM/watson-online-store/blob/master/watsononlinestore/watson_online_store.py#L22).

-# Privacy Notice

-If using the Deploy to IBM Cloud button some metrics are tracked, the following information is sent to
-[Metrics collector](https://github.com/IBM/metrics-collector-service) service on each deployment:

-* Python package version
-* Python repository URL
-* Application Name (application_name)
-* Application GUID (application_id)
-* Application instance index number (instance_index)
-* Space ID (space_id)
-* Application Version (application_version)
-* Application URIs (application_uris)
-* Cloud Foundry API (cf_api)
-* Labels of bound services
-* Number of instances for each bound service and associated plan information

-This data is collected from the `setup.py` and `repository.yaml` file in the sample application and the ``VCAP_APPLICATION`` and ``VCAP_SERVICES`` environment variables in IBM Cloud and other Cloud Foundry platforms.
-This data is used by IBM to track metrics around deployments of sample applications to IBM Cloud to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.
-Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.

-## Disabling Deployment Tracking

-To disable tracking, simply remove ``cf_deployment_tracker.track()`` and ``metrics_tracker_client.track()`` from the ``run.py`` file in the top level directory.

 # Links
 * [Demo on Youtube](https://youtu.be/b-94B3O1czU)